-Finding: The proposal is for a siding replacement for an existing multiple family complex.
+Finding: The proposal is for the installation of new fencing within an existing multiple family complex.
 No expansion or alteration is proposed to the existing parking areas.
 This standard does not apply to the proposed development.

 (e) Façade and building design.